 - Key Features:

-- No second chances—one life per player.
+- There are no second chances - one life per player.

 - Turbo blind levels keep the action brisk.

-10. Turbo Multi-Entry Tournaments
+Turbo Multi-Entry Tournaments

 - Description: Allows players to enter the same tournament multiple times, increasing their chances of reaching the money.
 Each entry is treated as a separate stack.